 Demonstrates competencies of strengthening families by: promoting parent resilience, helping families build strong social connections, helping families' access concrete support in times of need, providing education for parenting skills & child development, and helping parents promote the social & emotional competence of children.
 Documents all activities and information in State's System of Record.
 Maintains written documentation related to attendance, absences, enrollment, and other information for client case file.
 Identifies and utilizes community resources.
 Approves supportive services and needs based payments for clients.
 Assists clients with career development, locating and entering educational programs, developing parenting skills, and other topics as needed.
 Facilitates workshops when warranted.
 Intermittent travel required.

 Job Category: Administrative

-BS/BA degree or 5 years of experience working with TANF or low income persons in a social service capacity required.
+BS/BA Degree or 5 years' experience working with TANF or low income persons in a social service capacity required.

 Founded in 1911 (as East Tennessee State Normal School), East Tennessee State University serves over 15,000 undergraduate, graduate, and professional students.
 ETSU has eleven colleges and schools, including health sciences, liberal arts, education and business & technology.
 ETSU is centered on a warm and friendly residential campus nestled in the secure and beautiful Blue Ridge Mountains of north...east Tennessee.
 As part of the ETSU community, you will enjoy all the region has to offer, including snow-skiing, various festivals, numerous golf courses and lakes, popular national and state parks, whitewater rafting, the Appalachian Trail, and much more.